What to Expect

 We're honest about this.
 What MIR prevents immediately is cross-platform serial reset abuse—bad actors escaping their history by moving between participating platforms.

-Fraud prevention compounds over time.
+Signal density compounds over time.
 Reset prevention works from day one.

 What MIR doesn't do